fastoch/K8s-Prerequisites/README.md

 YAML = YAML ain't markup language (a recursive acronym like GNU is not Unix).

 YAML is a data serialization language for writing configuration files.
 It's a superset of JSON.
 Every JSON file is also a valid YAML file.

-@7/13
+The resources in K8s are created in a declarative way.
+You declare how you want things to be, and K8s will make sure that it meets that declaration.

+That declarative configuration is provided in a .yaml config file called a **manifest** file.
+This manifest file describes the desired state of a K8s object.

+In other terms, YAML files are configuration files that house the declaration of your K8s objects.

+---

+# Networking basics

+The fourth prerequisite before learning K8s.

+@9/13
 ---
 EOF